Eyewa/eyewa-go-lib/base/README.md

 Shared Go Lib for Eyewa's microservices.

 # base
-This package provides a centralized definition of entities 'base' to all of Eyewa's microservices.
-For any structural definition useful across services should reside here.
+This package provides global definitions of declarations/definitions of generic and common constructs/data structures that are essential to maintaining uniformity and consistency in eyewa's microservice ecosystem.